DewanshuNagi/Expense-Tracking-Project/README.md

-# Expense Management System
+Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+The Expense Management System is a comprehensive solution designed to track and manage expenses efficiently.
+It features a Streamlit-based frontend and a FastAPI-powered backend, ensuring a seamless and interactive user experience.

-## Project Structure
+Project Structure

-- **frontend/**: Contains the Streamlit application code.
+frontend/ – Contains the Streamlit application code for the user interface.

-- **backend/**: Contains the FastAPI backend server code.
+backend/ – Includes the FastAPI backend server code, handling data processing and API endpoints.

-- **tests/**: Contains the test cases for both frontend and backend.
+tests/ – Provides unit tests for both frontend and backend components to ensure reliability.

-- **requirements.txt**: Lists the required Python packages.
+requirements.txt – Lists the necessary Python dependencies for the project.

-- **README.md**: Provides an overview and instructions for the project.
+README.md – Offers an overview of the project along with setup instructions.

 ## Setup Instructions